ddh0/easy-llama/DOCS.md

 The following parameters are optional:
 - `color: bool` - Whether or not to use colored text to differentiate user / bot.
 Defaults to `True`.
 - `header: str` - Header text to print at the start of the interaction.
 Defaults to `None`.
+- `stream: bool` - Whether or not to stream text as it is generated.
+If `False`, then print generated messages all at once.
+Defaults to `True`.

 ## `Thread.reset() -> None`